sage-code/maj/alphabet.md

 * Letter `i`  is close front, like `ee` in `geese`;
 * Letter `o`  is close-mid back, like `o` in `document`;
 * Letter `u`  is close back, like `oo` in `soon`;
-* Letter `ə`  is mid central, like `o` in baron;
+* Letter `h`  is mid central, like `o` in baron;

 **Letter `y`:** Is close central, un-rounded vowel.
 IPA symbol for this sound is actually /y/.
 This sound is very different than English sound `y`.
 It is very similar to sound `i` in words "still" or "director".
 A similar sound is IPA:/ɨ/.
 Maj do not use this letter very often but it is present in some words given as examples: "myna" = hand and "zyna" = fairy.

 Learn more: [listening](https://en.wikipedia.org/wiki/Close_central_unrounded_vowel)

 **Letter `h`:** In Maj this letter is very different from other languages.
 This letter is pronounced `ə` and is never silent.
 If it is present, it has to be read.
-Th original sound /h/ is produced using letter x or X. Actually letter X si pronounced IPA: /x/.
+Th original letter h is replaced by letter x or X. So then letter X si pronounced IPA: /h/.

-Since on QUERTY KEYBOARD there is not `ə`we have decided to use "h" instead.
-We have inspired this decision from Greek where H is actually pronounced "i".
-Also there is no point to have a silent letter in Maj.
+Since on QUERTY KEYBOARD there is not letter `ə` we have decided to use "h" instead.
+We have inspired this decision from Greek where H is actually pronounced "i" but we think `ə` is necesary since we do have "i" that is good enaugh.
+Also there is no point to have a silent letters in Maj so "h" ould be wasted.

 Learn more: [listening](https://en.wikipedia.org/wiki/Voiced_labio-velar_approximant)